foamzou/easy-json-schema/README.md

 <h1 align="center">Easy Json Schema</h1>

+> Of course, I recommend you use protobuf.

 * Use php object to define Json-Schema easily (support draft-07 and draft-06)
 * Use [opis/json-schema](https://github.com/opis/json-schema) as validator

 ## Advantage